What are Air-Operated Double Diaphragm pumps and how might I be able to use them?

 The 2011 edition of NFPA 25 8.3 (Testing)

 Donald Corporation says that minimum run time must be done in order to bring the engine driver up to operating temperature.
-Shorter duration runs are harmful for the engine over time.
+Shorter duration runs are harmful to the engine over time.

 The Walling Company recommends that electric motor -driven fire pumps still be run tested weekly.